Vision

 volunteers

-currently or previously incarcerated people connected with volunteer mentors
+currently or previously incarcerated individuals connected with volunteer mentors

 young people stayed engaged in school

-individuals received wraparound supportive services that address the educational, employment, healthcare, housing, and family relationship needs of people re-entering society from prison
+individuals received wraparound supportive services that address the educational, employment, healthcare, housing, and family relationship needs of people re-entering society following incarceration

-older adults and individuals with disabilities resided within affordable, service-enriched housing
+older adults and individuals with disabilities resided within affordable or service-enriched housing or received in-home support services improving their housing stability and engagement with their communities

 family members remained stably housed

-supported in the transition back to community from prison with transitional housing or home-based support
+people supported in the transition back to community with transitional housing or home-based support following incarceration

 800

-hours of interfaith chaplaincy training provided to men inside Stillwater Correctional Facility
+hours of interfaith chaplaincy training provided to men inside the Faribault and Stillwater Correctional Facilities

-incarcerated men who have completed interfaith chaplaincy training now serving as spiritual care providers inside state prisons
+incarcerated men who have completed interfaith chaplaincy training now providing spiritual care inside state prisons and in the community

 12